Insaida/nscCTF/GettingStarted.md

 ### <a name="achievements-script"></a> Creating a Processor Script ###

-An achievement *processor* script is expected to implement the following interface: `process(api, data)` where `api` is an imported version of the top level picoCTF API library and `data` contains extra information based on the achievement's `event` type.
+An achievement *processor* script is expected to implement the following interface: `process(api, data)` where `api` is an imported version of the top level nscCTF API library and `data` contains extra information based on the achievement's `event` type.

 The `data` dictionary has the following values based on the event: